 The best thing about driving Uber is you can choose when and how much you want to work.
 This has a direct impact on how much money an Uber driver makes.

-People choose to drive Uber for different reasons:
+People choose to become an Uber driver for different reasons:

 The answer to the question “How much do Uber drivers make in London?” is based on several variables.
 First of all, earnings are impacted by how much time you dedicate to driving.
 For example, a traffic jam means an extra hour or two, but a sudden weather change or rush hour surge pricing will almost certainly boost your earnings.